Valentine owns all the rights to his screenplays, stories and characters. Most have never been shopped.

 The sequel, franchise or series would continue our cast’s escape from LA on Jack’s huge luxury sailing yacht to Dust’s well-built commune above a cove on the Northern California coast.
 Land and sea and mountains and coastline will provide rich sources of material.
-Exciting survival and defense, dramatic regrets and hopes, ingenious resourcefulness and pragmatism, new friendships and amorous liaisons, exposure of strengths and weaknesses, all will challenge disparate desperate characters learning to get along.
+Exciting survival and defense, dramatic regrets and hopes, ingenious resourcefulness and pragmatism, exposure of strengths and weaknesses, amorous liaisons and new friendships, all will challenge disparate desperate characters learning to get along.